 - Improved quantification of impacts, risks and uncertainties associated with high-end climate change scenarios along with consideration of synergies between adaptation and mitigation.

-Prior to joining CEH, Paula Harrison worked as a Senior Research Fellow at the Environmental Change Institute, University of Oxford, UK for 24 years, as a visiting scientist at the International Global Change Institute, University of Waikato, New Zealand and for the Atmospheric Impacts Research Group at the University of Birmingham, UK.
+Prior to joining CEH, she worked as a Senior Research Fellow at the Environmental Change Institute, University of Oxford, UK for 24 years, as a visiting scientist at the International Global Change Institute, University of Waikato, New Zealand and for the Atmospheric Impacts Research Group at the University of Birmingham, UK.
 She coordinates the EU-funded IMPRESSIONS project (www.impressions-project.eu) which is investigating the consequences of high-end climate change and how such knowledge can be embedded within effective and integrated adaptation and mitigation decision-making processes.
-She is also a WP leader for the EU-funded OpenNESS project (www.openness-project.eu) focusing on methods for assessing the biophysical control of ecosystem services.
-Previously she was the Coordinator of the EU-funded projects CLIMSAVE (Climate change integrated assessment methodology for cross-sectoral adaptation and vulnerability in Europe) and RUBICODE (Rationalising biodiversity conservation in dynamic ecosystems), and Deputy Coordinator of the EU-funded project BESAFE (Biodiversity and ecosystem services: Arguments for our future environment).
+Previously. she was a WP leader for the EU-funded OpenNESS project (www.openness-project.eu) focusing on methods for assessing the biophysical control of ecosystem services, Coordinator of the EU-funded projects CLIMSAVE (Climate change integrated assessment methodology for cross-sectoral adaptation and vulnerability in Europe) and RUBICODE (Rationalising biodiversity conservation in dynamic ecosystems), and Deputy Coordinator of the EU-funded project BESAFE (Biodiversity and ecosystem services: Arguments for our future environment).

 - DPhil, 1999.
 University of Oxford.
 Thesis on modelling climate change impacts on agriculture in Europe.